BY Team Veera

 If you’ve been diagnosed with PCOS, chances are your doctor must’ve prescribed making changes to your diet and exercise as part of the treatment plan — and for good reasons.
 Lifestyle modification is often the first line of treatment for both lean and overweight PCOS.
 For overweight patients, weight loss is the single most important determinant in alleviating symptoms.
 Current guidelines suggest that a weight loss of even 5%-10% can help improve reproductive and metabolic health.

 It is no secret that what you eat and how much you eat have a direct impact on your weight.
 But the role of nutrition does not end at weight loss.
 Following a healthy, nutritious diet is also crucial for improving your quality of life, treating symptoms of PCOS, and preventing the risk of developing other chronic conditions, such as diabetes and hypertension.
+There are certain foods that are good for PCOS and certain foods to avoid in PCOS – but first let’s see how your diet has an impact on your PCOS symptoms.

 1. Hormonal imbalance